logzio/logz-docs/_source/user-guide/log-shipping/shipping-methods/ci-cd--gitlab.md

         certificate_authorities: ['/etc/pki/tls/certs/COMODORSADomainValidationSecureServerCA.crt']
     ```

-4. If they're not already running, start Filebeat and Jenkins.
+4. If it's not already running, start Filebeat.

     ```shell
     sudo systemctl start filebeat

-    sudo systemctl start jenkins
     ```

-4. Give your logs a few minutes to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+5. Give your logs a few minutes to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

     If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).